-It is MSI installer and the same can be downloaded from the official website of Node.JS
+Ans) It is an MSI installer and the same can be downloaded from the official website of Node.JS

 Q5) What exactly do you know about the Node.JS and how does it work?

-Q6) In a step-wise manner, tell how the control flow generally control the functional calls in the Node.JS?
+Q6) In a step-wise manner, tell how the control flow generally controls the functional calls in the Node.JS?

-Q7) What does the term I/O means in Node.JS?
+Q7) What does the term I/O mean in Node.JS?

 Q8) What exactly adds latency in the server and affect the scalability?

-Generally, the existence of multiple threads leads to a system which is often loaded with the tasks that generally engage the precious cycles on the scheduling of thread.
-This is exactly what that add latency and impose a strict upper limit on the scalability.
+Ans) Generally, the existence of multiple threads leads to a system that is often loaded with the tasks that generally engage the precious cycles on the scheduling of thread.
+This is exactly what adds latency and imposes a strict upper limit on the scalability.

 Q10) What exactly do you know about a Node.JS file and when it is to be initiated on the server?